Most Influential Women in Cannabis

 In 1868, Louisa May Alcott wrote her bestselling book “Little Women”, a publication that to date has sold over 1.7 million copies.
 However, much more fascinatingly, she wrote a book under a decade later titled “Perilous Play” that highlighted Louisa’s approval of cannabis through a character that (among other things) exclaims “Heaven bless hashish if its’ dreams end like this!”.
 It’s widely believed that Louisa utilized the power of cannabis to inspire her creative and captivating stories.
 Talk about a way to beat writer’s block!

-Margaret Mead and Cannabis Activism
+Margaret Mead's Cannabis Activism

 Historian Laurel Thatcher Ulrich once said “well behaved women seldom make history”, and for Margaret Mead that was certainly true.
 Margaret was one of the most devoted advocates of cannabis to come out of the 20th century, devoting most of her life to the study of “controversial” areas such as sex and cannabis.
 In October 1969, Mead delivered a contentious yet eloquent speech about cannabis in front of the U.S. Senate defending cannabis.
 She even went as far as stating that anyone over the age of 16 should be able to consume cannabis, arguing that cannabis does not pose the threat to the public that substances like alcohol and heroin do.